makicoding/LIRI-Node-App/README.md

 LIRI is a Language Interpretation and Recognition Interface much like SIRI for the iPhone is a Speech Interpretation and Recognition Interface.
 <br></br>
-LIRI is a command line node app that takes in parameters and gives back data.
+It is a Command Line Node app that takes in parameters and gives back data.
 <br></br>
 LIRI will search Bands in Town for concerts, Spotify for songs, and OMDB for movies.
 <br></br>
-To retrieve the data, the app will send requests using the AXIOS node package to the Bands in Town, Spotify and OMDB APIs.
+The app will send requests using the AXIOS node package to the Bands in Town, Spotify and OMDB APIs, and retrieve data.
 ***

 ### Terminal Commands: